772922440/cassava-leaf-disease-classification/README.md

 - Ensemble Model
   --  We use tf_efficientnet_b4 and resnext50_32x4d to ensemble
 - Optimizer
-  -- We use a lot of optimizer like SGD, Adam, AdamW, AdamP...
+  -- We use a lot of optimizer like SGD, Adam, AdamW, AdamP, Ranger...
 The result shows that Adam and SGD is the best two.
 - Data Aug
   -- See in the src/